The Master's programme Business Administration and Management

 Schedule and organisation

 The distance learning programme in Business Administration and Management has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once or twice per semester over a (long) weekend in Kaiserslautern.
-The written module examinations are also completed during mandatory on-campus phases.
-A weekly commitment of around 20 hours is required to study the material, complete the mail-in assignments, take examinations and complete the Master's thesis.
+The written module examinations are completed during mandatory on-campus phases.
+A weekly commitment of around 20 hours is required to study the material, complete the mail-in assignments, take examinations and complete the Master's thesis (amongst others).

 At a glance